-Gifts that Cost You Nothing Now
+Gifts That Cost You Nothing Now

-Arranging a legacy gift in your will or trust is one of the easiest ways and most popular ways to support students at University of the Pacific.
+A gift in your will is one of the easiest ways to create your legacy and offers the following benefits:

 Gifts by Beneficiary Designation